-Gifts in honor of Mike Getty
+Gifts in Honor of Mike Getty

 To make a gift in memory of Mike Getty, the truly remarkable Paleontology Collections Manager and Chief Preparator at NHMU, please click here.
-To honor Mike Getty's wonderful legacy, we are working to establish an endowment in Mike's name.
-Your gift will help create the Mike Getty Vertebrate Paleontology Fund, which will be used to support vertebrate paleontology fieldwork and research at the NHMU.
+To honor Mike Getty's wonderful legacy, we have established an endowment in Mike's name.
+Your gift will be added to the Mike Getty Vertebrate Paleontology Fund, which will be used to support vertebrate paleontology fieldwork and research at the NHMU.
 An endowed fund at the University allows the Natural History Museum of Utah to continue to achieve excellence in vertebrate paleontology.

-Gifts in honor of Ann Kelsey
+Gifts in Honor of Ann Kelsey

 On August 16, 2013 the Natural History Museum of Utah lost a dear friend and team member when Ann Kelsey, the Collections Manager of the Museum's Garrett Herbarium, passed away.
 We were deeply honored that Ann invited friends and loved ones to make a contribution to the Natural History Museum of Utah in her memory.
 Please click here for information.
 Gifts made in Ann's memory will be dedicated for use in the herbarium, advancing the work she cared so passionately about.

 Donating Objects to the Museum's collections